MohammedZ666/FouriScale/README.md

 <!-- </details> -->

 ## <a name="setup"></a> ⚙️ Setup
-To run in google-colab simply run
+To setup for Google-Colab, simply open its terminal and run:
 ```bash
 source colab_setup.sh
 ```
 Then, while generating image, put `/content/logs` for the `logging_dir` argument.

-For other environments use
+For other environments use:
 ```bash
 conda create -n fouriscale python=3.8
 conda activate fouriscale